 Our Plano health audit lawyers take an aggressive approach to ensue that auditors remain within the confines of their CMS mandate and to prevent false accusations by the government.
 Our seasoned experts in health audits meticulously examine auditor methodology and conclusions.
 We work to prove our clients’ compliance and expose errors in the audit.

 RAC audits analyze claims that are submitted to identify under and overpayments.
 Companies that perform these audits typically are compensated on a contingency-fee basis, so these contractors are strongly incentivized to find overpayments.
 This form or audit has been expended to Medicare Advantage (Part C), Prescription Drug Plans (Part D), and Medicare Advantage (Part C).

 The primary focus of CERT is to determine a general error rate but the information is forwarded to the carrier or MAC.
 MAC will use the information to pursue recovery of overpayments.

 Zone Program Integrity Contractors (ZPICs)

-While MAC auditors primarily focus on uncovering and preventing errors, ZPIC auditors focus on potential health care fraud.
+While MAC auditors primarily focus on uncovering and preventing errors, within a ZPIC audit, the auditors focus on potential healthcare fraud.
 Providers will be required to submit documentation.
 Payment frequently will be held up until the completion of an appeals process.
 Many ZPIC audits are triggered by referrals from RAC and MAC contractors.
 ZPIC contractors might receive leads triggering closer scrutiny through a variety of sources, such as medical reviews, data mining appeals, audit and reimbursement, enrollment, and claims review.